Fellow Since 1999

 Fundacion Poder Ciudadano

-This profile was prepared when Christian Gruenberg was elected to the Ashoka Fellowship in 1999.
+This description of Christian Gruenberg's work was prepared when Christian Gruenberg was elected to the Ashoka Fellowship in 1999.

 A young lawyer with a passion for rooting out corruption worldwide, Christian Gruenberg is using public hearings on government projects as a means for engaging a diverse range of actors-from government, business, and multilateral institutions, to community organizations and everyday citizens-in the fight against corruption and the strengthening of democratic citizen participation.